micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/6lowpan_nuttx_rpi/index.md

 ```

 ### NuttX part:
-First we need the ip of the board, so type ``ifconfig`` in the main menu.
+First, we need the ip of the board, so type ``ifconfig`` in the main menu.
 This should return somenthing like this:
 ```bash
 wpan0   Link encap:6LoWPAN HWaddr 00:be:ad:de:00:de:fa:00 at UP
         inet6 addr: fe80::2be:adde:de:fa00/64